Hybrid/Remote Work Policy

 - Exclusions and Special Situations

-NOTE: A request form will be made available prior to August 16, 2021.
+NOTE: A request form will be made mid-September 2021.

 Fordham University is a highly collaborative workplace that provides robust on-campus experiences that are the hallmark of a transformational Jesuit education and a dynamic environment for students, faculty, staff, and administrators.
 While work performed at the University worksite is preferred, at times a formal hybrid work arrangement, and, less frequently, a formal remote (see definition under Definitions section) arrangement may create advantages for both the University and its employees.
 Such advantages may include increased productivity and performance, relief of on-campus space constraints, enhanced employee recruitment and retention, cost reduction, environmental sustainability, crisis response, greater work-life balance, and increased job satisfaction.
 Some positions may require a hybrid/remote work arrangement; however, most hybrid/ remote work arrangements are voluntary and for the convenience of the employee.